 Elements that receive and record responses from the subject are called response handlers.
 There are various response handler element types.
 Each allows response by a different method, e.g. key press, mouse click, button box press, etc. Additionally, there are some options that all response handler elements have, based on input properties below—e.g. translating responses, scoring responses, etc. Response handlers can only record responses when they are running, so you can control when a subject can respond by that.

 A response handler records each response as a value in record property response.
 What response values can be depends on the element type.
-For example, keyPress elements record response values that are numbers representing keys.
-It’s common to translate response values into values that are more meaningful in the experiment using property translateResponse.
+For example, keyPress elements record response values that are numbers corresponding to keys pressed.
+You can also translate response values into other values that are more meaningful in the experiment using property translateResponse.

 For a prompt for response, set another element to run at the same time as the response handler.
 For feedback, set other elements to start from response, possibly depending on response score.
 See properties start/end fields response/responseBy and and but some basic examples: